ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 The backward shoot function follow a similar structure than the forward shoot.
 Yet, because the starting point is different, the break points have to be modified.
 However, there is a difference in the starting point.
 Rather than starting at the _loci_ level given the initial on step above $c_0 = c(k_0)$, the code starts with $c_0 = 1.5 c(k_0)$.
 This is an example of an easy way to save some computational power.
 Looking at the first figure (the unstable paths) we know that the level of consumption of the stable path will be several steps above $c(k_0)$.
 Therefore, we can save computation time by avoiding shoot attempts between $c(k_0)$ and $1.5 c(k_0)$.

-The forward shoot loop has two stop points of success.
+The forward shoot loop has two break points.
 The first one is if the shoot produces a point inside the tolerance circle.
 The second one is if the path produces a value of $\tilde{k} < k^*$ (for similar reasons than the forward shoot break).
 There is also the third break built on the number of iterations the loop will perform.
-Since the starting point is farther away from the equilibrium point, this break has a larger limit of iterations than the forward shoot loop.
+Because the starting point is farther away from the equilibrium point, this break has a larger limit of iterations than the forward shoot loop.

 If the shoot produces a value of $\tilde{c} < c^*$, then the code resets and calculates a new shoot with a new $c_0$ one step above the previous shoot.